Cover of The Secret Language of Tiny Cells

 She put it under the microscope carefully.

-Ze legde het voorzichtig onder de microscoop.
+Ze plaatste het voorzichtig onder de microscoop.

 Then she looked through the eyepiece.

-Toen keek ze door het oculair.
+Daarna keek ze door het oculair.

 What she saw made her heart beat fast.